omaryesith/sentinel/README.md

 > [!NOTE]
 > **Portfolio Demonstration Project**
-> This is a demonstration project showcasing modern web development practices, distributed systems architecture, and full-stack Python development.
-It is part of my professional portfolio to demonstrate technical skills in Django, Celery, asynchronous task processing, and containerized deployment.
+> This is a demonstration project showcasing a **Distributed Synthetic Monitoring System**, emphasizing microservices patterns and asynchronous task orchestration.
+It is part of my professional portfolio to demonstrate technical skills in Django, Celery, periodic task scheduling with Beat, distributed queue management with Redis, and containerized deployment.

 [Features](#-features) •
 [Architecture](#-architecture) •